Arthur Hill

 Apple challenges resistance

 Apple (AAPL) remains one of the strongest stocks as it surges to resistance from the April-June highs.
 The stock formed a triangle over the last 2-3 months and broke the upper trendline today.
 Volume was light though.
-QQQQ traders should note that Apple accounts for 18.84% of the ETF....
+QQQQ traders should note that Apple accounts for 18.84% of...
 READ MORE

 MEMBERS ONLY